Variational closures for composite homogenised fluid flows: Examples

-\begin{remark} One may in fact do away with the assumption $\Xi_t$ is volume preserving.
-In such a case, the pressure martingale can be determined by taking the divergence of the $\ob{u}$ evolution equation \eqref{eq:ubar dynamics} since $\ob{u}$ is divergence free from equation \eqref{eq:mean euler Dbar advect}.
+\begin{remark} One may in fact do away with the assumption that $\Xi$ is a flow volume-preserving diffeomorphisms.
+In such a case, the pressure martingale can be determined by taking the divergence of the $\bar{u}$ evolution equation \eqref{eq:ubar dynamics} since $\bar{u}$ is divergence-free from equation \eqref{eq:mean euler Dbar advect}. \end{remark}